firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 ### Frequently Asked Questions (FAQ)

-__Which file formats AMiGA read?__
+__Which file formats can AMiGA read?__

 AMiGA can only read tab-delimited text files which is the typical format for output by plate readers.
 These can be encoded in ASCII or BOM (e.g. UTF-8).

-__Can AMiGA read a Microsoft Excel files?__
+__Can AMiGA read a Microsoft Excel file?__

-No, please convert the file to tab-delimited text file format.
+No, please convert the file to tab-delimited text file.
+You

-__Must the input be a 96-well plate?
-Can it be a 384-well plate?
-How about just a couple of wells/rows or even a single well/row?__
+__Does AMiGA only process a 96-well plate?
+Can it process a 384-well plate?
+How about a data file with an arbitrary number of wells/rows?__

-No, the input does not have to conform to a 96-well format.
-It can describe results for any number of wells/rows.

-__Must the index column be well IDs?
-Can it be something else?__

-The index column (or row names) must be well locations (e.g. D13) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to a specific column in the plate
+AMiGA can read and process data files with any arbitrary number of wells/rows, including 96-well and 384-well plates.
+It can even read a plate with a single well/row.
+However, the row names must be well locations where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to a specific column in the plate